Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification

-Different from the traditional way of extracting spatial features based on sliding window in CNN, ConvLSTM holds three special gate mechanisms to complete data transmission and processing, which makes it possible to utilize spatial information of HSIs more effectively.
-Simultaneously, ConvLSTM can not only implement data transmission and processing of the inter-layer, but also execute those of the intra-layer, which is another great difference from CNN.
-This special structure enables ConvLSTM to extract the more effective feature representation than CNN.
-Furthermore, compared with LSTM, the implementations of three gate mechanisms are extended from one-dimensional to multi-dimensional convolution operation, and this change can not only capture the spatial context information of the original data similar to the convolutional layer in CNN, but also model the long-range dependencies in the time domain of video \cite{ZY2018} or the spectral domain of HSIs \cite{FZ2017}.
+Different from the traditional way of extracting spatial features based on sliding window in CNN, the ConvLSTM cell holds three special gate mechanisms to complete data transmission and processing, which makes it possible to utilize spatial information of HSIs more effectively.
+Simultaneously, the ConvLSTM layer, constructed by the ConvLSTM cell in (3) as the basic unit, can not only implement data transmission and processing of the inter-layer, but also execute those of the intra-layer, which is another great difference from CNN.
+This special structure enables ConvLSTM layer to extract the more effective feature representation than CNN.
+Furthermore, compared with LSTM, the implementations of three gate mechanisms are extended from one-dimensional to multi-dimensional convolution operation, and this change can not only capture the spatial context information of the original data similar to the convolutional layer in CNN, but also model the long-range dependencies in the time domain of video or the spectral domain of HSIs.